mtgjson/mtgjson-website/CONTRIBUTING.md

 │   └── generate-types.js # Utility to generate TypeScript notations for documentation
 └── docs/ # Home directory, outputs to `/dist`
     ├── **/**/index.md # Directories and their route entry point
-    ├── public/ # Public facing files
+    ├── types.ts # An abstract of TypeScript types for MTGJSON files ├── public/ # Public facing files
     │   ├── favicons/ # All favicon images
     │   ├── images/ # All application images